TaitoUnited/taito-cli/docs/tutorial/f-certificates.md

         certSecret: myapp-mydomain-com-1
 ```

-Either merge the change to master branch with `taito vc env merge: dev prod`, or deploy the configuration change directly to production:
+Either merge the change to master branch with `taito env merge:dev prod`, or deploy the configuration change directly to production:

 ```
 taito deployment deploy:prod